 Probably the most common concern I get from clients is when an elderly parent accumulated a large unpaid nursing home or ALF bill and then passes away.
 Remember, Florida does not have filial support laws (unlike other states).
 However, some nursing homes and ALF’s will, in their intake paperwork, insert language that, if signed by the resident’s child, will make that child “personally guarantee” the facility’s bills.
 If a child personally guarantees the obligations of their elderly parent, then in that situation, a child could be held responsible for their parent’s unpaid ALF or nursing home bills after the elderly parent dies.

-Children should avoid singing as a “responsible party,” “co-signor” or “personal guarantor.”
+Children should avoid signing as a “responsible party,” “co-signor” or “personal guarantor.”
 If signing per a durable power of attorney, make sure you clearly sign “[your name], as [agent / attorney-in-fact] for [elderly parent’s name]”, if you really want to drive the point home, you can add, “and not in my individual capacity.”

 Can an Assisted Living Facility or Nursing Home Require a Child to Pay their Parent’s Unpaid Facility Bills?